 How to Choose Your Cruise: Antarctica

-As the most remote and inhospitable continent, very little is known about this desolate, frozen landmass.
-Almost two centuries after its discovery in 1820, the White Continent remains as mysterious and unfathomable as outer space.
-And here’s what I learned on my first trip: Compared to the world’s great landmarks, whether natural or manmade, it can easily put them all to shame.
+As the most remote and inhospitable continent, Antarctica remains little known.
+Almost two centuries after the discovery of this desolate, frozen landmass in 1820, the White Continent remains as mysterious and unfathomable as outer space.
+Here’s what I learned on my first trip: Compared with the world’s great landmarks, whether natural or manmade, it can easily put them all to shame.

 Finally, it’s a once-in-a-lifetime adventure like no other.
 Only 56,000 people get to visit each year, which gives it a unique mystique unmatched anywhere else on Earth.
 You become part of an exclusive club, which lets you to live out your exploration fantasies inspired by such polar legends as Ernest Shackleton, Robert Scott, and Roald Amundsen.
 Through their daring exploits, these icons famously risked their lives to forge a path into the unknown.
 While latter-day adventurers don’t face the same existential challenges, an Antarctic voyage can feel authentically pioneering because it’s still so rare.
 And when you’re out on the water kayaking amid incandescent icebergs or when you’re trekking up a snowy slope, you can easily imagine you’re discovering a whole new world.

 But not all Antarctica expedition voyages are created equal.
 Want to know which itinerary best fits your travel style?
 Read on for everything you absolutely need to know about planning a great cruise to Antarctica.

 In a nutshell: This is the Antarctica voyage you’ve probably heard about.